17 Math Activities for Preschoolers

 Read a Number Book:

 There are many amazing books for preschoolers!
 Some of the most popular include: City by Numbers by Stephen T. Johnson, Chicka Chicka 123 by Bill Martin & Michael Sampson, or How Do Dinosaurs Count to Ten by Jane Yolen & Mark Teague.
 Number books are a great way to practice numbers and counting, but books like these also introduce your child to other educational concepts.
-Not to mention a little bit of reading practice for your child.
+Not to mention a little bit of reading practice!
 Check with your child’s teachers or even the local children’s librarian if you need more ideas, they are a wealth of knowledge about great counting books for kids!

 Mark the Calendar: